cmoestl/heliocats/README.md

     conda activate helio

 Folder *data/* contains all data files needed and produced during the analysis.
 All outputs can be found in the folder *results/* or subfolders.
+Jupyter notebooks can be converted to scripts by:

+    jupyter nbconvert --to script icmecat.ipynb

 ### ICME statistics